 \section{Conclusion}

 We presented \method, the first audio-language foundation model specifically designed for bioacoustics, demonstrating its potential to address critical tasks such as classifying and detecting animal vocalizations, and decoding context, call types, and individuals across species.
-By leveraging a carefully curated dataset spanning bioacoustics, speech, and music data, \method sets the new state-of-the-art (SotA) on multiple tasks, including zero-shot classification of unseen species.
-Moreover, our model demonstrates positive transfer across both domain and tasks, performing well on a novel benchmark (\newbeans), which includes new bioacoustic tasks such as captioning and individual counting.
+By leveraging a carefully curated dataset spanning bioacoustics, speech, and music data, \method sets the new state-of-the-art on multiple tasks, including zero-shot classification of unseen species.
+Moreover, our model demonstrates positive transfer across both domains and tasks, performing well on a novel benchmark (\newbeans), which includes new bioacoustic tasks such as captioning and individual counting.
 To further accelerate research and the development of more robust models in the field, we have open-sourced the code for generating both training and benchmarking data.

 We plan to extend this work by incorporating more diverse tasks and datasets, improving the text-based LLM backbone with bioacoustic-specific texts, and enhancing the model's multilingual capabilities.
-Additionally, we aim to introduce new modalities, such as motion and image data, leading to models like NatureLM-motion and NatureLM-image.
-Lastly, we will explore the model's generative abilities, enabling it to produce audio tokens for tasks such as animal sound generation and audio denoising.
+Another direction is the introduction of new modalities, such as motion and image data, leading to multimodal models like NatureLM-motion and NatureLM-image.
+We also aim to explore the model's generative abilities, particularly in producing audio tokens for applications such as animal sound synthesis and audio denoising.

 While \method offers significant potential for advancing biodiversity monitoring and conservation, several ethical concerns must be addressed.
-First, there is a potential bias towards bird vocalizations due to the overrepresentation of bird datasets, which could limit the model’s effectiveness in other domains.
+First, there is a potential bias towards bird vocalizations due to the overrepresentation of bird datasets, which could limit the model’s effectiveness in other taxa.
 Second, the model’s ability to detect and classify endangered species could be misused for illegal activities such as poaching, posing a threat to wildlife.
 Finally, unintended consequences on animal behavior and ecology must be considered, particularly when deploying LLMs, known for their issues including hallucinations and biases~\citep{kuan2024understanding}.
 These systems may interfere with the behavior of the species being studied, and the long-term ecological impact of widespread passive monitoring is still unknown.
 Careful deployment and responsible use are essential to mitigate these risks.